vishtamsettiprabhandini/vishtamsettiprabhandini/README.md

 I'm **Prabhandini Vishtamsetti**, a passionate **Senior SDET (Software Development Engineer in Test)** with **7+ years** of experience delivering high-quality software through automation, performance testing, and QA best practices for Pega PRPC and web based applications.
 I specialize in end to end test automation using Selenium WebDriver, Java, Cucumber BDD and TestNG with deep experience in API testing (Rest Assured, Postman) and performance testing (JMeter).
 I have also upskilled in Playwright to modernize and enhance automation frameworks with faster, more reliable execution.

-At Cognizant, I owned the design and development of a Cucumber automation framework from scratch built as a reusable library deployed across multiple client engagements.
+In my current role, I owned the design and development of a Cucumber automation framework from scratch built as a reusable library deployed across multiple client engagements.
 I automated complex IVR, batch file, and campaign workflows for a major Project, reducing manual validation effort by 30 to 40% and maintaining defect leakage below 2-3% across releases.

 I integrate automation into CI/CD pipelines (GitLab, Jenkins), manage execution visibility through PractiTest and ReportPortal and leverage GitHub Copilot and GenAI assisted techniques to accelerate test development.
 I thrive in Agile environments and have experience mentoring teams and leading knowledge transitions.